 3. Mammoth Cave National Park – Kentucky

-Wind Cave is pretty impressive, but the continent’s largest cavern system actually lies deep underneath the rugged hills of central Kentucky.
-Mammoth Cave National Park encompasses the most tourist-friendly portion of this system.
+Wind Cave is pretty impressive, but the continent’s largest cavern system actually lies deep underneath the rugged hills of south-central Kentucky.
+Mammoth Cave National Park encompasses the most tourist-friendly portion of the sprawling complex.
 There are more than 400 miles of explored caverns here, though visitors are only allowed in a small fraction of them.

 Unlike many cave systems, Mammoth is known for vast caverns, some several stories high.
 Due to the difficulty and danger of exploring caves on one’s own, you may need to sign up for a tour to get the full measure of the cave’s beauty.
 However, if you’re a fan of the hiking and climbing associated with traditional outdoors vacations, the rugged, forested landscape above the caverns is great for exploring and camping.

 - Where to Stay: Lodging is cheap and plentiful near the entrance to Mammoth Cave.
-For cheap hotels and motels, check out the Sleep Inn or Super 8 ($45 per night and up) in Cave City.
-If you’re up for camping, there are two major campgrounds for drive-up or walk-in campers: Mammoth Cave ($17 per night) and Houchins Ferry ($12 per night).
+For cheap hotels and motels, check out the Sleep Inn or Super 8 ($55 to $65 per night and up) in Cave City.
+If you’re up for camping or seeing Mammoth as part of a long-distance hike, there are two major campgrounds for drive-up or walk-in campers: Mammoth Cave ($20 per night) and Houchin Ferry ($12 per night).

 - What to Do: Unsurprisingly, the focus of Mammoth Cave National Park is the cave itself.
-The Mammoth Passage Tour ($5) offers a cursory look at this vast underground world, but the Domes and Dripstones Tour ($14) and the River Styx Tour ($13) offer a more comprehensive look for a reasonable price.
+The Mammoth Passage Tour ($7) offers a cursory look at this vast underground world, but the Domes and Dripstones Tour ($15) and the Great Onyx Lantern Tour ($18) offer a more comprehensive look for a reasonable price.

 - Special Events and Attractions: Just outside the park, the American Cave Museum is a legitimate attraction that features Native American artifacts and exhibits showcasing subterranean wildlife and geology.
 It’s open year-round, though the warm season features more programming.